Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-Transfer of ownership rules for 21st century consumers.
-The Law Commission is consulting on draft legislation which would implement recommendations it made in July 2016 to modernise the rules on when consumers acquire ownership of goods under sales contracts.
+The Law Commission has published a report with draft legislation which would implement recommendations it made in July 2016 to modernise the rules on when consumers acquire ownership of goods under sales contracts.

 Consumers often pay for goods in advance of receiving them.
 This happens whenever consumers buy goods online.
 It can also happen when consumers pay for goods in a physical store, but the goods have to be made to the consumer’s order, are not available to be taken away there and then or are left with the retailer to be altered.
 If the retailer goes insolvent before the goods are delivered to the consumer, who owns the goods?